 It Helps Improve Your Cholesterol Levels

-If you’re someone that has problems with your cholesterol and you’ve been looking for a way to start getting it down naturally, you’ve found exactly that with garlic.
+If you’re someone who has problems with your cholesterol and you’ve been looking for a way to start getting it down naturally, you’ve found exactly that with garlic.

-Which – when combines with the improvement of your cholesterol levels – can decrease your risk of eventually suffering a heart attack or stroke (two of the world’s biggest killers in North America) tenfold.
+When combined with improving your cholesterol levels, garlic can decrease your risk of eventually suffering a heart attack or stroke (two of the world’s biggest killers in North America) tenfold.

-That’s not to say that you’re going to be able to take yourself off all of your medication by simply eating garlic or taking a garlic supplement, but it could certainly be a first step to getting off that medication and giving your body what it needs naturally.
+That’s not to say that you’ll be able to take yourself off all of your medication by simply eating garlic or taking a garlic supplement.
+Still, it could be a first step to getting off that medication and naturally giving your body what it needs.

-Eating garlic and/or taking a garlic supplement on a daily basis can reduce your risk of contracting a cold by up to 63% (and it also helps you recover up to 70% faster if you do happen to unfortunately catch one).
+Eating garlic or taking a garlic supplement daily can reduce your risk of contracting a cold by up to 63% (and it also helps you recover up to 70% faster if you do happen to catch one, unfortunately).

-I highly recommend a daily garlic supplement for the entire family during the months of October through April (or whatever the winter season happens to be whenever you are – In Canada it happens to be exceptionally lengthy), especially if you or someone else In your family is super susceptible to getting sick every time someone within a ten mile radius happens to sneeze.
+I highly recommend a daily garlic supplement for the entire family during October through April (or whatever the winter season happens to be whenever you are – In Canada, it happens to be exceptionally lengthy), especially if you or someone else in your family is super susceptible to getting sick every time someone within a ten-mile radius happens to sneeze.

-Garlic contains (at least trace components) of just about every single thing our bodies need to function flawlessly.
-A one ounce serving contains 23% of your daily recommended dose of manganese, 17% of the vitamin B6 your body needs in a day, 15% of the vitamin C, 6% of the selenium, a gram of fiber, and a whole lot more.
+Garlic contains (at least trace components) just about everything our bodies need to function flawlessly.
+A one-ounce serving contains 23% of your daily recommended dose of manganese, 17% of the vitamin B6 your body needs daily, 15% of the vitamin C, 6% of the selenium, a gram of fiber, and much more.

-If you’re someone that counts calories or carbs, you’ll be happy with the numbers you see as well – A one ounce serving only has 9 grams of carbs, is 42 calories, and even has 1.8 grams of protein in it (which makes it a perfect addition to your post workout rice or pasta).
+If you’re someone who counts calories or carbs, you’ll be happy with the numbers you see as well – A one-ounce serving only has 9 grams of carbs, is 42 calories, and even has 1.8 grams of protein in it (which makes it a perfect addition to your post-workout rice or pasta).

 It’s Super Easy To Work Into Your Diet

-Garlic contains a sulphur compound called allicin which is formed when a raw clove of garlic is crushed or cleaved (this same compound is what gives the garlic its distinct smell).
-It enters your body when you ingest it and travels throughout your entire bloodstream, giving you all those benefits we just talked about.
+Garlic contains a sulfur compound called allicin, formed when a raw clove of garlic is crushed or cleaved (this same compound gives the garlic its distinct smell).
+It enters your body when you ingest it and travels throughout your bloodstream, giving you all the benefits we just discussed.

-In order to get the most out of your garlic (therapeutically), is one to two cloves of garlic (organic if possible – it’s super easy to grow your own in your kitchen) consumed with each meal.
-If you want to add your garlic to a recipe, you should crush and chop it and then leave it sitting for about ten minutes to get the maximum amount of allicin out of it.
-Raw is best and if that’s not possible, throw it into your food in the last 5 minutes of cooking.
+To get the most out of your garlic (therapeutically), one to two cloves of garlic (organic if possible – it’s super easy to grow your own in your kitchen) consumed with each meal.
+If you want to add your garlic to a recipe, you should crush and chop it and then leave it sitting for about ten minutes to get the maximum amount of allicin.
+Raw is best; if that’s not possible, throw it into your food in the last 5 minutes of cooking.

-Of course, raw isn’t the only way that we’re able to purchase garlic nowadays, is it?
-You can also choose to get your capsules via powder, pastes, supplements, or oil extract.
-If you’re concerned about getting bad breath or “stinking” from consuming raw garlic (this is probably the most common argument there is), opt for the capsules – Apparently they carry the least “scent lingering” rep.
+Of course, raw isn’t the only way we can purchase garlic nowadays, is it?
+You can also get your capsules via powder, pastes, supplements, or oil extract.
+If you’re concerned about getting bad breath or “stinking” from consuming raw garlic (this is probably the most common argument), opt for the capsules – They carry the least “scent lingering” rep.

-Additionally, If you take blood thinning medications, are anemic, or if your have any other blood disorder, you should definitely check with your doctor before upping your garlic intake because of it’s anti-inflammatory properties.
+Additionally, If you take blood-thinning medications, are anemic, or your have any other blood disorder, you should check with your doctor before upping your garlic intake because of its anti-inflammatory properties.

 Simple Ways To Work Garlic Into Your Daily Diet

-– Raw, on pasta with a little bit of all natural, organic butter and fresh grated parmesan.
+- Raw, on pasta with a little all-natural, organic butter and freshly grated parmesan.